adaptris/interlok-docs-legacy/pages/cookbook/cookbook-http-client.md

 ## OAUTH

 The [get-oauth-token][] service allows pluggable behaviour to support requesting a bearer token from an OAUTH server; you can use this later as your authentation token when making an API request.
-Currently supported implementations are [Google Cloud][], [Microsoft Azure][], and [Salesforce][].
+Currently supported implementations are [Google Cloud][], [Microsoft Azure][], [Salesforce][] and a [generic OAUTH][] implementation that simply sends key value pairs.
 Each of those are optional components that may require additional dependencies and can be plugged into your configuration as the `access-token-builder` within [get-oauth-token][].
 If successful, the token builder stores the token against the specified header (default is _Authorization_) so that you can use it as part of your authentication process (normally via an instance of `HttpURLConnectionAuthenticator`).

 Generally speaking; you can handle the OAUTH bearer token using standard services; a combination of a `http-request-service` with JSON parsing/path will generally get you to the correct `Authorization` value (in fact this is all that the [Salesforce][] token builder does); using [get-oauth-token][] just abstracts away some of the manual configuration that you would need to do.